ripl-ttic/code-guide/README.md

 ## Topics for GitHub repositories

-It is important to label all the repositories so that we can keep track of what functionalities each repo provides.
+It is important to label all the repositories so that we can keep track of the functionalities that each repository provides.
-It is also important to respect a labelling standard.
-On GitHub, a label is a **topic** that gets assigned to a repository (read the [official documentation](https://help.github.com/articles/classifying-your-repository-with-topics/) to learn how to assign topics to a repository).
+On GitHub, a label is called **topic** and multiple topics can be assigned to a given repository (read the [official documentation](https://help.github.com/articles/classifying-your-repository-with-topics/) to learn how to assign topics to a repository).

+It is very important to respect a labelling standard.
-We support three different groups of labels, namely **Category**, **Interface**, and **Language**.
+We support three different groups of topics, namely **Category**, **Interface**, and **Language**.
-Each repository must contain at least one label for each group.
+Each repository **MUST** contain at least one label for each group.
 A list of allowed topics for each group follows:

 ### Category